 The vulva is the outer part of female genitals.
 A lot of people (even grown-ups) call this the vagina.
-Infact the vagina is the tube (which connects to the womb and where babies come through when they are born).
-The vulva can be nicknamed pussy, fanny or privates.
+In fact, the vagina is the tube (which connects to the womb) and where babies come through when they are born.
+The vulva is sometimes called vagina, private parts or just privates.
 You and your family may have your own name for it.

 The vulva is quite tucked inside when you are young.
-Around puberty, when a lot of changes happen to your body, the vulva also changes in particular the inside flaps (called labia minora) grow and it is quite normal for them to be visible.
-The skin of the vulva has lots of nerves in it which means it is very sensitive to touch.
+Around puberty, when a lot of changes happen to your body, the vulva also changes; in particular the inside flaps (called labia minora) grow, and it is quite normal for them to be visible.
+The skin of the vulva has lots of nerves in it, which means it is very sensitive to touch.